G. B. Jones

-G. B. Jones (born 1965) is a Canadian artist, filmmaker, musician, and publisher of zines born in Bowmanville, Canada.
-She is known for producing J.D.s with her acclaimedTom Girls drawings before going on to create more musically, cinematically, and artistically.
-Additionally, her diverse projects have amply contributed to the LGBTQ+ space.
-Queerness is intersected with her variety of mediums and is done so purposefully with the hopes of sparking more societal discussion, connecting with more readers/ and viewers, or just being her authentic self in all she engages in.
-Jones continues to live and work in Toronto, Canada.
+G. B. Jones (born 1965) is a Canadian artist, filmmaker, musician, and publisher of zines.
+She is best known for producing the queer punk zine J.D.s and her Tom Girls drawings.

 Career

 Music

-Jones' musical career began when she was a young child, singing Canadian folk songs in the school choir.
-Though she didn’t have enough money to buy records, her uncle was very involved in the folk music community and exposed her to a musical education that would prove valuable later on.
-From the early 1980s to the late 1990s, Jones performed with the all woman post-punk band Fifth Column, playing drums, guitar and background vocals, and was one of the co-founders of the group.
+Jones' musical career began as a young child, singing Canadian folk songs in the school choir.
+Though she didn't have enough money to buy records, her uncle was very involved in the folk music community and exposed her to a musical education that would prove valuable later on.
+From the early 1980s to the late 1990s, Jones performed with the all-woman post-punk band Fifth Column, playing drums, guitar and background vocals, and was one of the co-founders of the group.
 The band's first album, To Sir With Hate was released in 1985.
 In 2002, Fifth Column's last release, Imbecile, appeared on the Kill Rock Stars compilation album Fields and Streams.

 Artwork and publications

-G. B. Jones initially received recognition for her Tom Girls drawings, which were published in the queer punk fanzine J.D.s, founded by Jones and co-published with Bruce LaBruce.
-It would go on to include contributors like Anonymous Boy and Dennis Cooper.
-J.D.s was modeled after a soft- core gay magazine from the 50s and early 60s called Physique Pictorial in an effort to not only elevate queer history, but also to critique it, expand it, and bring it up to date.
-Before there was J.D.s, Jones found her footing with Photocopy Art and the photocopier through the help of her instructor, Barbara Astman.
-The empire Jones and LaBruce formed, in addition to the zine produced, included creating compilation cassettes like HIDE with Caroline Azar, directing and starring in videos, hosting a film series at a Toronto nightclub, and heading a clique of anarchists called the New Lavender Panthers.
+Jones initially received recognition for her Tom Girls drawings, which were published in the queer punk fanzine J.D.s, founded by Jones and co-published with Bruce LaBruce.